-In the past week, 92 influenza cases were notified to the Department of Health, a decrease of 38% compared to the previous week (Figure 4).
+The number of influenza cases notified to the Department of Health increased slightly to 134 cases but remained below the seasonal threshold.
+(Figure 4).

 Note: This graph is a count of all influenza notifications by week of receipt by the DoH, WA (through WANIDD) to the end of the current reporting week.
 The seasonal threshold defines a value above which may indicate seasonal influenza activity.
 The threshold value is calculated based on analysis of inter-seasonal influenza data from 2016 to 2019 and 2023.